Digital differential analyzer: Error sources

 Both of these error sources are cumulative, due to the repeated addition nature of DDAs.
 Therefore longer problem time results in larger inaccuracy of the resulting solution.

 The effect of rounding/truncation errors can be reduced by using larger registers.
 However, as this reduces the scaling constant K, it also increases problem time and therefore may not significantly improve accuracy and in real time DDA based systems may be unacceptable.

 The effect of approximation errors can be reduced by using a more accurate numerical integration algorithm than rectangular integration (e.g., trapezoidal integration) in the DDA integrators.

+DDAs could be seen as a special form of hybrid computer, being configured like analog computers with digital instead of analog computing elements.
+There for this type of computer has both advantages and drawbacks caused by the digital implementation of the analog computing paradigm.
+These are primarily introduced by numerical instabilities caused by the choice of the integration method and the fact that high clocking frequencies and short integration steps are needed, which also leads to a higher energy demand.
+On the other hand complex functions and variables like in partial differential equations are easier to simulate on a DDA than on a classical differetnial analyzer or analog computer.